 Take a self-defense class.
 Sometimes the best route for teaching your children how to defend themselves is to enroll them in a self-defense class.
 For instance, the American Taekwondo Association offers a number of options geared specifically for children.
 Kids will not only learn how to defend themselves, but they also will learn confidence and self-control.
 Many times, diffusing bullying situations involves knowing how to respond to a situation in a calm and confident manner before it ever gets to physical bullying.

 Use self-defense techniques.
 Although it is never a good idea to encourage your child to fight, there are certain self-defense techniques they can use to protect themselves when attacked.
 For instance, there are techniques for blocking a punch that is thrown at them.
-There are also techniques for removing a bully’s fingers from their wrists as well as techniques on how to get free when being restrained in some other way.
+There are also techniques for removing a bully’s fingers from their wrists as well as techniques on how to get free when being restrained.
 And there are techniques on how they can defend themselves from a group attack.
-All these techniques can be learned in a self-defense class and should only be used as a last resort.
+All these techniques can be learned in a self-defense class.